 - Always keep your pecans in clean and dry containers to protect them from insects and odors.
 Their high oil content absorbs foreign flavors readily.

 - Pecans should be kept under refrigeration to best preserve their fresh color, aroma, and flavor.
-The lower the temperature, the longer the nuts will keep.
+The lower the temperature, the longer the nuts will keep, so freezing them is the

 - Pecans stored at room temperature will remain fresh for only about 2 months; in the refrigerator they may be kept for about 9 months; and in the freezer, they will remain in good condition for 2